hdShang/arxiv-daily/docs/cs-RO/2025-05-15/papers/250510075v1-flowdreamer-a-rgb-d-world-model-with-flow-based-motion-representatio.md

 ---
 layout: default
-title: FlowDreamer: A RGB-D World Model with Flow-based Motion Representations for Robot Manipulation
+title: "FlowDreamer: A RGB-D World Model with Flow-based Motion Representations for Robot Manipulation"
 ---

 # FlowDreamer: A RGB-D World Model with Flow-based Motion Representations for Robot Manipulation